 The best way to keep histamine intolerance symptoms under control is to avoid foods that increase your body’s histamine burden.
 Are lentils high in histamine?

-Are Lentils High in Histamine: What You Should Know
+Are Lentils High in Histamine?
+What You Should Know

-More people are into sprouting these days, as sprouting increases bioavailability of B-vitamins and vitamin C. Sprouting also reduces phytic acid.
-Lowering phytic acid is beneficial because phytic acid makes it harder for your body to absorb some minerals, including calcium, zinc, and iron.
+Lowering phytic acid is beneficial, because phytic acid makes it harder for your body to absorb some minerals, including calcium, zinc, and iron.
 (4)

 Although sprouting has benefits, it won’t remove biogenic amines.
 A study found that if you sprout lentils, boiling them only eliminates a small quantity of the biogenic amines, not enough to make a meaningful difference.
 (3)